sigmasaur/AnagramSolver/README.md

 **Usage**.
 As a console application, the solver expects a dictionary file path as its first and only command-line argument.
 Once an internal index has been built, you can start feeding the solver through the standard input with phrases to be anagrammed.
 In order to prune the search space a bit, the solving function can be parametrized by the following:

-* Minimum length of each word making up an anagram.
+* Minimum length of each word making up an anagram;
 * Maximum number of words making up an anagram.

 However, these are only intended to be accessible through client code, for the time being.